cachapa/crdt_server/README.md

 # CRDT Server

-Generic REST server based on Conflict-free Replicated Data Types (CRDTs).
+Generic REST + WebSocket server based on Conflict-free Replicated Data Types (CRDTs).

 Serves as a demonstration of real-world use of the [CRDT package](https://github.com/cachapa/crdt).

-This server listens for REST requests and maintains independent CRDTs for each route (created lazily).
+This server listens for REST requests and WebSocket connections and maintains independent CRDTs for each route (created lazily).
 It makes it trivial to test APIs by simply calling a '/users' or '/todo' routes.

 ## Usage